 In 2013 the Southern Tiger Cat (Leopardus guttulus) was described as a separate species due to new molecular evidence, previously a subspecies of Oncilla / Tigrina (Leopardus tigrinus guttulus).

-The current Felidae taxonomy revision describes the Southern Tiger Cat as a monotypic species (no subspecies), pending further research.
+The last Felidae taxonomy revision in 2017 described the Southern Tiger Cat as a monotypic species (no subspecies), pending further research.
 The cat's distribution covers south-east and southern Brazil, northern Argentina and possibly Paraguay.

 Southern Tiger Cat Conservation & Research